iv461/icey/README.md

 ### Asynchronous service server callbacks:

-With ICEY you can use *asynchronous* functions (i.e. coroutines) as service callbacks:
+With ICEY you can use *asynchronous* functions (i.e. coroutines) as service callbacks, for example to call another upstream service:

 ```cpp
 /// Create a service client for an upstream service that is actually capable of answering the